Cocktail party

-A cocktail hour is sometimes used by managers of hotels and restaurants as a means of attracting bar patrons between 4 pm and 6 pm.

 Some events, such as wedding receptions, are preceded by a cocktail hour.
 During the cocktail hour, guests socialize while drinking and eating appetizers.
 Organizers of these events use the cocktail hour to occupy guests between related events and to reduce the number of guests who arrive late.

 Although it has been said that the inventor of the cocktail party was Alec Waugh of London, an article in the St. Paul Pioneer Press in May 1917 credited its invention to Mrs. Julius S. Walsh Jr. of St. Louis, Missouri.
 Mrs. Walsh invited 50 guests to her house on a Sunday at high noon for a one-hour affair.
 "The party scored an instant hit," the newspaper declared, stating that within weeks cocktail parties had become "a St. Louis institution".

 Alec Waugh noted that the first cocktail party in England was hosted in 1924 by war artist Christopher Nevinson.

-A German observer of English life advised its co-nationals to import the "three fundamental rules" of cocktail parties:
+German author Walter Leonhardt advised readers to observe "three fundamental rules" of cocktail parties, in a 1962 book on culture and customs of England: